 Problem Globally, outdoor air pollution causes more than 3.7 million premature deaths each year

-GRAMM Barrier Systems - Exclusive UK Partner for SmogStop
+GRAMM Barrier Systems - Exclusive European Partner for SmogStop

 Burning gasoline or diesel fuel creates a slew of pollutants: nitrogen oxides (NOx) and volatile organic compounds (VOCs) that contribute to smog, other VOCs that are linked to cancer, and small particulates that penetrate deep into the lungs.